ML4Comms/RIS_Simulator/README.md

 # RIS_Simulator

-The simulare code implemented in "A Simulation Framework for Cooperative Reconfigurable Intelligent Surface Based Systems", Nidhi Simmons, Jonathan W. Browning, Simon L. Cotton, Paschalis C. Sofotasios, David Morales-Jimenez, Michail Matthaiou and Muhammad Ali Babar Abbasi will be uploaded to this repository soon.
+The simulator code implemented in "A Simulation Framework for Cooperative Reconfigurable Intelligent Surface Based Systems" by Nidhi Simmons, Jonathan W. Browning, Simon L. Cotton, Paschalis C. Sofotasios, David Morales-Jimenez, Michail Matthaiou and Muhammad Ali Babar Abbasi, accepted for publication in the IEEE Transcations on Communications in May 2023, will be uploaded to this repository soon.